nadiamariduena/python-intro-2024-privat/z_weather-API.md

 #
 #
 # ✋ after
+# this below will deactivate temporarly the red underline
+## pylint: disable=import-error

 import requests
 from dotenv import load_dotenv
 # i made it work even with the red underline, so i presume it has to do with the python version i am using, i will test it more later on